Getting Started with the µTest++ Testing Framework

 License

-Unless otherwise stated, the original content is released under the terms of the MIT License, with all rights reserved by Liviu Ionescu.
+Unless explicitly mentioned otherwise, the original content is distributed under the terms of the MIT License, with all rights reserved by Liviu Ionescu.

 Credits

-- Doxygen - for the site generator
+- Doxygen – for the documentation site generator.

-- SVG REPO - for the SVG icons
+- SVG REPO – for the SVG icons.

 Thanks to Shields IO for the badges.